 The Group's capital management objectives are to safeguard the Group's ability to continue as a going concern, to maintain an optimal capital structure to reduce the cost of capital, and to provide steady returns for shareholders after the Group turns profit in the future.
-In order to achieve the above objective, the Group will maintain or adjust the capital structure using the following methods, including but not limited to: raising additional capital, borrowing from the bank, issuing company bond, disposing assets in order to repay debt or replenish operational capital, issuing dividends, and reducing capital, etc. The Group uses the gearing ratio to monitor and manage capital.
+In order to achieve the above objective, the Group will maintain or adjust the capital structure using the following methods, including but not limited to: raising additional capital, short-term financing from specific persons or organizations, borrowing from the bank, issuing company bond, disposing assets in order to repay debt or replenish operational capital, issuing dividends, and reducing capital, etc. The Group uses the gearing ratio to monitor and manage capital.
 The gearing ratio is calculated by dividing "net liabilities" by "total equity".
 "Net liabilities" is calculated by subtracting total liabilities by cash and cash equivalents.
 "Total equity" is the same amount as indicated in the consolidated balance sheets.

-The Group maintains the same strategy in 2019 as its strategy in 2018 to maintain the gearing ratio under 50%.
-As of December 31, 2019 and 2018, the Group's total liabilities were lower than its cash and cash equivalents, thus the gearing ratio was 0%.
+The Group maintains the same strategy in 2020 as its strategy in 2019 to maintain the gearing ratio under 50%.
+As of December 31, 2020 and 2019, the Group's total liabilities were lower than its cash and cash equivalents, thus the gearing ratio was 0%.